 - Financial.
 We have chosen our bank accounts to minimize the fees that will be incurred, but we cannot avoid all bank fees.
-Further, PayPal charges a fee to process donations (2.9% + 0.30 per transaction); once the IRS confirms our tax-exempt status, we will request a reduced or eliminated fee under PayPal’s existing programs for charities.
+Further, PayPal charges us a fee to process donations through our website (a discounted rate of 2.2% + 0.30 per transaction because we’re a charity); people may also donate fee-free through PayPal’s Giving Fund, as discussed above.

 - Web hosting and domain name registration.